AntoineOrsoni/pyats-devnet-se-hour/4_aetest/README.md

 ### Step 1.1

 Use a condition to check if the platform is XE or XR.
-Depending of the OS, check that the device has the right `os`.
+Depending on the OS, check that the device has the right `os`.

 For each device that passes the test, print a message such as `Device {name} passed.
 Running version {os}`.
 You can use `logger.info('Your message')` to do so.